cygni/aoc_example/day04/README.md

 ```

 ## How to run
 The environment variable "part" specifies which part of the solution to run.
-Please adjust your code accordingly (see example in aoc.go).
+Please adjust your code accordingly (see example in aoc.py).
 ```bash
 docker run -e part=part1 aoc03
 ```